Frances Taylor Davis: Personal life

 Taylor first met Davis when she was dancing at Ciro's nightclub in Los Angeles in 1953.
 When she traveled back to Chicago, Davis was also in town for gigs.
-Taylor introduced Davis to her family and he asked her father for her hand in marriage to which he said, "No." Taylor also rejected his proposal.
-Instead, Taylor married Jean-Marie Durand in Mexico City in 1955 where they were both performing.
-Durand was of Haitian descent and also a member of the Katherine Dunham's dance troupe; they met in Argentina in 1954.
-Following the marriage, she left the troupe and gave birth to a son, Jean-Pierre Durand.
-After Taylor separated from her husband, she ran into Davis in New York City in 1957 and he told her, "Now that I've found you, I'll never let you go."
+Taylor introduced Davis to her family; Miles asked Frances' father for her hand in marriage, to which her father said, "No." Taylor also rejected Miles' proposal.

+Taylor married Jean-Marie Durand in Mexico City in 1955 where they were both performing.
+Durand was of Haitian descent and also a member of the Katherine Dunham troupe; he and Frances met in Argentina in 1954.
+Taylor left the troupe following the marriage and gave birth to a son, Jean-Pierre Durand (who reportedly inspired Miles' tune "Jean-Pierre").

+After Taylor separated from Durand, she ran into Davis in New York City in 1957.
+Davis told her, "Now that I've found you, I'll never let you go."
 Taylor and Davis were married in Toledo, Ohio on December 21, 1959.

-She became his muse, influencing his change in musical direction.
-He wrote the song for her called "Fran Dance" on his album Jazz Track (1959).
+Taylor became Davis' muse, influencing his change in musical direction.
+Davis wrote "Fran Dance" for Taylor; it appears on his album Jazz Track (1959).
 Her role in the musical Porgy and Bess inspired his album Porgy and Bess (1959).
 His album Sketches of Spain (1960) was inspired by a flamenco performance Taylor insisted they attend.

-Davis also put Taylor on the cover of multiple albums, including Someday My Prince Will Come (1961).
-However, their marriage was marred by domestic violence.
+Davis featured Taylor on the cover of multiple albums, including Someday My Prince Will Come (1961).
+However, the marriage was marred by domestic violence.
 Davis became increasingly violent towards Taylor as his cocaine addiction and alcohol abuse worsened.
-"Every time I hit her, I felt bad because a lot of it really wasn’t her fault but had to do with me being temperamental and jealous," Davis wrote in his 1990 memoir Miles: The Autobiography.
-Shortly after Taylor and Davis were photographed together for the cover of his album E.S.P.
-(1965), she fled from him and went to stay with her friend, singer Nancy Wilson in California.
-Taylor filed for divorce in 1966; it was finalized in 1968.
-She was one of the interviewees for the documentary Miles Davis: Birth of the Cool; it was released posthumously in 2019.
+Wrote Davis in his 1990 memoir Miles: The Autobiography: "Every time I hit her, I felt bad because a lot of it really wasn't her fault but had to do with me being temperamental and jealous."

+Shortly after Taylor and Davis were photographed together for the cover of E.S.P.
+(1965), Taylor fled and went to stay with her friend, singer Nancy Wilson in California.
+Taylor filed for divorce in 1966 and it was finalized in 1968.
+She was interviewed for the documentary Miles Davis: Birth of the Cool; it was released posthumously in 2019.

 Taylor had a relationship with George Barrie, CEO of Fabergé.

 In 1990, Taylor filed a lawsuit charging her long-time friend Eartha Kitt with assault and battery.
 Taylor alleged that Kitt attacked her after they had drinks at the Hollywood Roosevelt Hotel.

 Death

 Taylor died at the age of 89 on November 17, 2018.
-She was survived by her son Jean-Pierre Durand, step-daughter Cheryl Davis, grandchildren, and great-grandchildren.
+She was survived by her son Jean-Pierre Durand, stepdaughter Cheryl Davis, grandchildren, and great-grandchildren.